Quality and Quantity of Photographs - Contributing Factors

 Quantity of photos refer to the number of photos.

 For a portrait shoot, if light modifiers have to be set up, it will take extra time not only to (1) assemble them, but also for extra (2) light testing.
 Whenever the model moves or the sunlight changes, additional testing may be required.
-Shifting of location with the heavy and bulky equipment will only delay the shoot.
+Shifting of location with the heavy and bulky equipment will further delay the shoot.

 For event shoot, the quantity of photos is mostly affected by the nature of event, the programme outline of the event and the guests.
 For example, if the programme outline is mainly about having meal, there is very limited chance to take photos since most guests would not want their unglamorous moments to be taken.
 If the event is a formal one, especially about a talk or panel, there may be less expression to capture.
 Layout of the tables and chairs is another factor.
 Having interesting guests will spice up the entire event.
 I always wish my clients would put in more efforts to arrange for more interesting activities.

 Due to too many unforeseeable situations that photographers cannot control, many photographers do not promise any client any minimum number of photos, unless they are very hard up for money (jobs).
+Or in some situation, a very conservative number may be stated.

 You may be interested in: